 The Assistive Technology Center (ATC) assists Harvard University students with disabilities.
 We provide academic support through technology, including electronic versions of course materials, access to course content in the classroom, and testing accommodations.
 If you are a student who would like access to ATC services, please contact your Local Disability Coordinator for a referral: list of Harvard's Local Disability Coordinators.

-The ATC also demonstrates adaptive technologies such as ergonomic input devices and dictation software to all members of the Harvard community.
+The ATC also demonstrates assistive technologies such as ergonomic input devices and dictation software to all members of the Harvard community.
 If you would like a demo, please contact us to make an appointment.

 Location and Contact Info